ZaanRiyaz/ZaanRiyaz.github.io/index.md

 ---
 title: "Hello"
 layout: single
-header:
+#header:
-  overlay_color: "#000"
+#  overlay_color: "#000"
-  overlay_filter: "0.5"
+#  overlay_filter: "0.5"
-  overlay_image: /assets/splash/andromeda.jpg
+#  overlay_image: /assets/splash/andromeda.jpg
 author_profile: true
 ---
-# My name is Zaan.
+# My name is Nahzaan

+-- but you can call me Zaan as well.

 I am a PhD student in Theoretical Physics at the University of Sussex.
 I work with Quantum Field Theory and I am mainly interested in the Renormalization Group.